 Individuals on teams with higher psychological safety are less likely to leave Google, they’re more likely to harness the power of diverse ideas from their teammates, they bring in more revenue, and they’re rated as effective twice as often by executives.

-For the last year, my team has had a weekly retro, alternating the format each week.
-We operate in two week sprints, so in the middle of the sprint we typically concentrate on interpersonal issues or other general frustrations and at the end of the sprint we focus on project-specific issues.
+For the last year, my team has had a weekly retro, alternating the format each time.
+We operate in two week sprints, so in the middle of the sprint we concentrate on interpersonal issues or other general frustrations and at the end of the sprint we focus on project-specific issues.

 The basics of the Lean Coffee activity are: